LukeAndrewSmith/thesis/README.md

-# Thesis: TODO-TITLE
+# Master Thesis: Motion Priors for Pose Estimation and Animation Workflows
-This repo contains my Master's thesis
+This repo contains the Master Thesis paper and running notes.